 WE HAVE OUR RIGHTS AS CHILDREN OF GOD

-Now God as our Heavenly Father loves that we are his children and He loves to give us His very best.
-God's "best" given to us is His Son Jesus.
+Now God as our Heavenly Father loves that we are his children, and He loves to give us His very best.
+God's "best" is His Son Jesus.
 He doesn't give us "individual things".
 He gives us one person - Jesus - and then we have it all.

 8. In these verses that Paul wrote to the Ephesians, we learn some important truths about our relationship with God, in his family.